-With the large number of medical conditions and/or use of medications, past or present, which can result in the FAA denying an application for a medical certificate, applicants who have any medical condition, or are taking any prescription medication, or have to check "yes" to any box in section 18 of the form 8500-8, are advised to obtain a consultation with the AME prior to activating an actual formal application for a medical certificate.
+There are a large number of medical conditions, past or present, and/or current use of medications which can result in the FAA denying an application for a medical certificate.
+Given this, applicants who have any medical condition, or are taking any serious medication, or have to check "yes" to any box in section 18 of the form 8500-8, are advised to obtain a consultation with the AME prior to activating an actual formal application for a medical certificate.

 Normally you will pay a small amount for the consultation, followed by the normal fee for the class of exam you are having.
 This is a small price to pay to avoid an unnecessary deferral or denial of your medical application.

 If the AME says there are conditions that prevent issuance in the office, that is the time to explore what they are and ask for advise on how best to proceed.
 In many cases, the AME may be able to issue your certificate after further documentation of the conditions which are of concern, or it may require the help of specialized AMEs.

 BasicMed is a program enacted in 2017 which acts like a somewhat restricted 3rd class medical.
 A pilot flying under the Basic Program can act as pilot in command (PIC) for a restricted set of aircraft in restricted conditions, though the restrictions are not very severe.
 The pilot does not have to have a current FAA medical certificate to do so.
 The basic requirements for BasicMed are: